rimanshupatel/rimanshupatel/README.md

 ---

-## What I'm Doing 🦄
+## 🦄 What I'm Doing

 - 🔭 Working on full stack project
-- 🌱 Learning Node.js, typeScript & more
+- 🌱 Learning backend & more
 - ⚡ Fun fact: reading new technology & stay updated.
--

  **_`if you talk about tech, I'll gladly join you and yap with you for a whole day`_**
 ## 🧰 Languages and Tools